masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 ```

 A related functionality and constrains happen when a tuple have some register
 fields and some non-register fields.
-The same reset procedure is called every
+The same reset lambda is called every
 cycle Similarly a tuple can have a reset when assigned to a register.